-This is a classic New England-style crab cake recipe, completely with tangy Dijon-Horseradish sauce to go with.
+Crab Cakes with Dijon-Horseradish Aioli are classic New England-style crab cakes, complete with tangy Dijon-Horseradish sauce to go with.

 So what does one do with extra steamed blue crabs because you are too full to eat another bite?
 Pick those suckers clean to get the meat for crab cakes!

 Last post, I introduced you to our family tradition where one night a week, we go a little seafood crazy.
 And sometimes, of course, our eyes at the market are bigger than our stomachs later that evening.
 With those Classic Steamed Blue Crabs, this is precisely what happened.
 And this was totally fine with me because crab cakes are just about one of my favorite favorite foods.

 OK, so I think crab cakes are no-joke, serious business.
 Seriously.
 I’m talking about the age-old debate …how much filler should there be?
 You know, the stuff in the cakes other than the crab itself. …I am from New England.
 We like filler.
 My husband is from Maryland …minimal filler.
 But when I lived in Maryland and had crab cakes with like zilch filler, they were basically fried balls of straight pure crab.
 These were not tasty.